 A few ideas from Creative Correction by Lisa Whelchel…

-About an hour before bed, have a whole house “clean sweep”.
+About an hour before bed, have a whole house “clean sweep.”
 Set the timer for 15 minutes.
 For each item left out after the timer goes off, the kids go to bed 5 minutes earlier.

 If you have forgotten to put away an item and it has been confiscated, you can buy it back for $1.00.

 If a chore is not done diligently, have your child practice doing it over and over again.
-She will learn more from sweeping the floor 3-4 times because her first efforts wasn’t done well.
+She will learn more from sweeping the floor 3-4 times because her first effort wasn’t done well.

 If siblings can’t stop fighting, have them go the whole next day without the pleasure of each other’s company.
-They can’t talk, eat, play or do school in the same room.
+They can’t talk, eat, play, or do school in the same room.

 God is always just.
 There will be a consequence.
 Even if it never becomes obvious to us.
-Teaching your children that lesson now reaps great benefits both spiritual and physically.
-If you heard anything at all in this post, I hope you heard that parenting is not a one-sized-fits all activity.
+Teaching your children that lesson now reaps great benefits both spiritually and physically.
+If you heard anything at all in this post, I hope you heard that parenting is not a one-size-fits-all activity.
 Some of these ideas might not work.
 Some great ideas were not even listed here.
 And most importantly, no one is speaking badly about any parenting ideas.
 Here in the trenches, we need all the help we can get.

 Mom, you rock.
 You are loved and treasured even with peanut butter in your hair.
 Keep doing this thing.

 Need help thinking of a consequence when you are mad?
 Read How to think of a Better Consequence When You are Mad